ethanprogramser/eth-os-com/BUILD_INSTRUCTIONS.md

 `compile_commands.json` for clangd)

 ### Arch Linux
-One command to install all the dependencies:

 ``` sh
 sudo pacman -S nasm grub mtools dosfstools gcc make xorriso
 ```

 ### Ubuntu
-One command to install all the dependencies:

 ``` sh
 sudo apt install nasm grub mtools dosfstools gcc make xorriso
 ```

 ### Fedora
-One command to install all the dependencies:

 ``` sh
 sudo dnf install nasm grub mtools dosfstools gcc make xorriso
 ```